ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d5 - - - (REVIEW) new day planning.md

   <!--
   LT: discuss, functionality to edit ("Create a form component that allows the user to update an existing item from the items list) -->

-- Bonus: check bonus labs in the students portal
+Bonus:
+- Implement search filter (web dev simplified, 14min.): https://www.youtube.com/watch?v=E1cklb4aeXA&t=335s
+- In the students portal, you'll find quite a few extra labs